uniot-io/uniot-docs/platform/dashboard.md

 # Dashboard

-Dashboards are an integral part of any IoT system.
+[Dashboards](https://app.uniot.io/dashboard) are an integral part of any IoT system.
 They allow you to monitor, analyze, and control devices.
 The basis of a dashboard is widgets.
 Each widget performs a specific input/output function when interacting with your hardware.

 ## Overview

 <div><figure><img src="../.gitbook/assets/dashboard_main.png" alt=""><figcaption></figcaption></figure></div>

 You can access dashboards by opening the corresponding page in the left menu.
 If there is not default dashboard, a page with a list of all dashboards will be opened.
 If there is a default dashboard, you will be redirected directly to it.
-Dashboards consist of one or several widgets that are linked to a specified event.
+Dashboards consist of one or several widgets that are linked to a specified events.

 ## Edit/View Modes